 HEA 316.
 Substance Abuse Education.
 3 hours.
-Sp.
-Odd years.
+Offered on sufficient demand.

 Study of the abuse of drugs in our society.
 An emphasis is placed on content, resources, and methods in drug education.

 HEA 335.
 Human Sexuality.
 3 hours.
 Sp.

 A survey of the complex social, psychological, and spiritual aspects of human sexuality.
 Emphasis will be on a responsible view of sexuality as a part of life adjustment.
 Same as FAM 335.